Extending valuations to the field of rational functions using pseudo-monotone sequences: Background and notation

-We note that Ostrowski's and Chabert's original definitions only required the above condition to be valid only for all $\nu$ large enough.
+We note that Ostrowski's and Chabert's original definitions required the above condition to be valid only for all $\nu$ large enough.
 Instead, we adopt Kaplansky's convention that the condition is valid for all $\nu$, both since it is not restrictive for our purposes (see Definition \ref{def:VE}) and in view of the following remark.
-If $E=\{s_\nu\}_{\nu\in\Lambda}$ is a sequence in $K$ and $E'=\{s_\nu\}_{\nu\geq N}$ is pseudo-monotone for some $N\in\Lambda$, we say that $E$ is \emph{definitively pseudo-monotone} (and analogously for definitively pseudo-convergent, pseudo-divergent and pseudo-stationary).
+If $E=\{s_\nu\}_{\nu\in\Lambda}$ is a sequence in $K$ and $E'=\{s_\nu\}_{\nu\geq N}$ is pseudo-monotone for some $N\in\Lambda$, we say that $E$ is \emph{eventually pseudo-monotone} (and analogously for eventually pseudo-convergent, pseudo-divergent and pseudo-stationary).

 \begin{oss} Strictly pseudo-monotone sequences are ``rigid'', in the sense that, given a set $E$, there is at most one way to index $E$ to make it pseudo-monotone.
 Indeed, if the indexing $\{s_\nu\}_{\nu\in\Lambda}$ makes $E$ pseudo-convergent, then the equality $v(s_\nu-s_\mu)=v(s_\nu-s_{\mu'})$ (for $\mu\neq\mu'$) implies that both $\mu$ and $\mu'$ are greater than $\nu$; thus, the elements of $E$ that appear before $s_\nu$ are exactly the $t$ such that $v(s_\nu-t)\neq v(s_\nu-t')$ for all $t\neq t'$, and this condition depends only on the set $E$.
 In the same way, if $E$ is pseudo-divergent, then the elements of $E$ appearing after $s_\nu$ are the $t$ such that $v(s_\nu-t)\neq v(s_\nu-t')$ for all $t\neq t'$.
 In particular, if $E=\{s_\nu\}_{\nu\in\Lambda}$ and $F=\{t_\nu\}_{\nu\in\Lambda}$ are two strictly pseudo-monotone sequences that are equal as sets, then $s_\nu=t_\nu$ for every $\nu\in\Lambda$.